nadiamariduena/python-intro-2024-privat/z_floating.md

 - **.2e**: Format in scientific notation (exponential format) with two decimal places.

 - **.2%**: Format as a percentage with two decimal places.

+- **.2g**: Format using the shorter of .f or .e notation, with two significant digits.